aherking/guest-list/README.md

   -node index.js

   -If successful, the console log will read :
    Bears.
 Beets.
-Battlestar Galactica...and server is running on port 8080!
+Battlestar Galactica.
+We hear ya on port 8080!
-   Success!
-Connected to Mongodb!
+   Nice.
+Your Mongodb connection is looking good!

 -Open your preferred browser and go to localhost:8080